-In this article, we will dive deep into Class E Airspace—from where it begins, to when you need FAA authorization, and how it affects your daily flights.
-We’ll also examine the different types of Class E, visibility requirements, and exactly when and where you can fly.
+In this article, we cover where Class E begins, when you need FAA authorization, the five types, visibility requirements, and when and where you can fly.

 What is Class E Airspace?